Brief

 Ailama (4547m) with a group of Georgian climbers, the group

-becoming the winner of the 1968 Championship of Georgia
+becoming the winner of 1968 Championship of Georgia

 1970